 But seriously, even though I had no goals for 2016 and just three resolutions, I feel like even those simple resolutions ended up being very worthwhile.
-My first two goals of either working out for 20 minutes or riding and also stretching EVERY SINGLE DAY has been much more successful than I would have ever predicted.
+My first two resolutions of either working out for 20 minutes or riding and also stretching EVERY SINGLE DAY has been much more successful than I would have ever predicted.
 I think I have something like 98% compliance with a few days off for medical testing or heavy illness.
 My back has not bothered me at all in 2016 and I notice my cardio and core fitness are much better.
 This now feels like a habit.
 Just something I plan for and do and I notice it helps me ride much more consistently to avoid working out.
 Just saying.

 My other goal of getting my carbs under control has not been as successful.
 Don't get me wrong, I haven't gained weight, I'm right in the middle of normal BMI, and I am basically pretty healthy(knock on wood!) but I have 10 pounds around my middle I would love to lose for health and also vanity.
 That said, my husband doesn't care and my blood work/pressure is great, so maybe some of this is a lack of real motivation.
 I really struggle with the carbs.
 If I go super low I lose weight, feel good, and eventually my thyroid starts to act up.
 If I go more moderate carbs, I crave more carbs, pack that extra 10 around, and I sleep better and my thyroid works great.
 Not a terrible place to be, but a definite impasse.